 Developed strictly to be a lapdog, the Havanese has all the great characteristics of a canine that is taken everywhere – including a low desire to bark.
 Just like people, dogs have different personalities, but if you get a more talkative one, these pups are highly trainable.

 As a popular breed, there are many disreputable and irresponsible breeders out there.
 Make sure you get your pup from a responsible breeder so that the traits of your new dog are predictable.

 4. French Bulldog

-These quite dog breeds are mischievous and entertaining.
-Although they are quiet, they will bark when people approach their territory (the house), so they still make good watch dogs.
+This quite dog breed is mischievous, fun and entertaining to most owners.
+Although they are generally quiet, they will bark when people approach their territory (the house), so they still make good watch dogs.

-Friendly with everyone in the family, they still need socialization training to curb their sometimes territorial nature.
+Friendly with everyone in the family, French Bulldogs still need socialization training to curb their sometimes territorial nature.
 If they do not get this training, they could turn into nuisance barkers.

 5. Japanese Chin

 Cute and calm, these companion dogs are not your typical lap-dog yapper.
 They are quite independent and are not always in your face asking for attention; however, they do not like being totally alone, either.